heySourabh/GeometryCalculations/Stokes/README.md

-# Calculation of volume of a any solid
+# Calculation of volume of any solid

 The Stokes method is probably the most useful method for calculation of volume for any solid shape.